-Despite these port calls, there are inevitably a number of consecutive sea days, which may not give the cruise as broad of appeal as an island-inensive 7-day Caribbean cruise.
-Therefor, with a lack of demand, prices for repositioning cruises tend to drop unusually low.
+There are inevitably a number of consecutive sea days during repositioning cruises, which may not give such cruises as broad of an appeal as a packed Caribbean cruise that stops at a different island each day.
+Therefore, with a lack of demand, prices for repositioning cruises tend to drop to very attractive rates.

 Common Misconceptions of Repositioning Cruises